realCosmicHub/Random-Woofer-Crack/README.md

 ```
 ## Can you help me ?
 ```
-There is no Support for this source sry but i don't have time for that But if you like this source how about you give me a star :D
+There is no Support for this post sry but i don't have time for that But if you like this source how about you give me a star :D
 ```
 ## Contact